eddoss/unimake/README.md

 # Unimake
 `unimake` is a set of development tools and frameworks for project maintaining.
 This tools makes it easy to organize development routines (such as building, testing, linting, running, etc) for a specific code base.

+## Goals
+- Allow gophers to use the full power of Python instead of makefiles and shell scripts.
+- Facilitate the task of product building consisting of several projects in different languages.
+- Provide the opportunity to develop debuggable project maintenance scripts.
+- Automate project maintenance routines.

 ## Features
 - Convenient framework for a project description
 - Python is the only language for everything